Int-amplified endomorphisms of compact K\"ahler spaces: Preliminaries

 Moreover, $f^*\omega_Y=q_*q^*f^*\omega_Y=q_*p^*\omega_Y$ as currents by projection formula.
 Since $p^*[\omega_Y]$ is big, there exists a current $T\in p^*[\omega_Y]=[p^*\omega_Y]$ such that $T\ge \omega_Z$ as currents for some K\"ahler form $\omega_Z$ on $Z$.
 Then, we have $q_*T\in [f^*\omega_Y]=f^*[\omega_Y]$ such that $q_*T\ge q_*\omega_Z$ as currents.
 In addition, for any K\"ahler form $\omega_X$ on $X$, there exists $a>0$ such that $q^*\omega_X\le a\omega_Z$.
 Hence, $q_*T\ge q_*\omega_Z\ge\frac{1}{a}\omega_X$ as currents and then $f^*[\omega_Y]$ is big on $Y$.

-Finally, for (5), if $f$ is a generically finite surjective morphism, then taking the stein factorization of $f$ (cf.~\cite[Theorem 1.9]{ueno2006classification}), we get a modification $f':X\rightarrow Y'$ followed by a finite morphism $f'':Y'\rightarrow Y$.
+Finally, for (5), if $f$ is a generically finite surjective morphism, then taking the Stein factorization of $f$ (cf.~\cite[Theorem 1.9]{ueno2006classification}), we get a modification $f':X\rightarrow Y'$ followed by a finite morphism $f'':Y'\rightarrow Y$.
 For any big class $[\alpha]$ on $Y$, there exists a K\"ahler current $T\in[\alpha]$ such that $T\ge \omega_Y$ as currents for some K\"ahler form $\omega_Y$ on $Y$.
 Then, the pull-back $(f'')^*T\ge (f'')^*\omega_Y$ and the class of the right hand side is K\"ahler by (3).
 Hence, $(f'')^*[\alpha]$ is big.
 Further, it follows from the assertion (4) that $f^*[\alpha]=(f')^*(f'')^*[\alpha]$ is also big, and thus (5) has been checked. \end{proof}

-Recall that if $f:X\rightarrow Y$ is a surjective morphism of normal projective varieties, then it follows from the projection formula and Lefschetz hyperplane theorem that the pull-back operation gives an injection $f^*: \textup{NS}(Y)\otimes_{\mathbb{Z}}\mathbb{R}\rightarrow \textup{NS}(X)\otimes_{\mathbb{Z}}\mathbb{R}$, where $\textup{NS}(X)$ (resp.~$\textup{NS}(Y)$) denotes the N\'eron-Severi group of $X$ (resp.~$Y$).
-However, in the analytic case when $X$ and $Y$ are possibly non-projective, there are not enough ample divisors and then Lefschetz hyperplane theorem may not be true.
-Nevertheless, we extend the early result to the lemma below by requiring mild singularities.
+Recall that if $f:X\rightarrow Y$ is a surjective morphism between normal projective varieties, then it follows from the projection formula and Lefschetz hyperplane theorem that the pull-back operation gives an injection $f^*: \textup{NS}_\mathbb{R}(Y)\rightarrow \textup{NS}_\mathbb{R}(X)$ on the N\'eron-Severi groups of $X$ and $Y$.
+However, in the analytic case when $X$ and $Y$ are possibly non-projective, there is no ample divisor and then Lefschetz hyperplane theorem may not be true.
+Nevertheless, we give the lemma below by requiring mild singularities.